GladysAssistant/v4-website/docs/scenes/intro.md

 The scenes are entirely personalized: it is the user who composes this action suite in the Gladys scene editor.

-These scenes can be triggered manually, or automatically via a **trigger**.
+These scenes can be triggered manually, automatically via a **trigger** or from another scene.

 Some examples :